cloudflare/cloudflare-docs/content/zaraz/reference/triggers.md

 {{</table-wrap>}}

-Refer to the [Properties reference](/zaraz/reference/properties-reference/) for more information on the variables you can use when using Match rule.
+Refer to [Properties reference](/zaraz/reference/properties-reference/) for more information on the variables you can use when using Match rule.

 ### Click listener